EFL: Balls stop play at Hull City as Ameobi brothers keep up the scoring habit

 However, this month they may have stumbled on a solution to their goalscoring woes.
 If one scores, so does the other.

-Sammy scored his first of the season to give Bolton their first win of the season on 14 October and, not to be undone by his younger sibling, Shola, 36, got his first of the campaign for Notts County.
+Sammy scored his first of the season to give Bolton their first win of the campaign on 14 October and, not to be undone by his younger sibling, Shola, 36, got his first of the season for Notts County.

 On Saturday, 25-year-old Sammy gave the struggling Wanderers an early lead at Fulham before Shola grabbed the Magpies' second in their 3-0 win over Newport County as they went top of League Two.